The Zone of Interest (film): Additional reactions

-Gaza war
+Gaza war references

-Since the film's release, it has been referenced in relation to the Gaza war.
+Since the film's release, it has been referred to in connection with the Gaza war.
 Several authors, including Ghassan Hage and Naomi Klein, have written about how watching the film made them think of Gaza.
 Hage wrote: "this is all of us now in the shadow of the mass murders committed in Gaza, living in cultures that have banalized evil".
 Juliet Jacques wrote that: "In the age of the internet, we are all the Höss family".
-Gideon Levy referred to a wellness spa built for IDF troops in Gaza as a "Zone of Interest".
-Haaretz journalist David Issacharoff stated that the Israeli "Zone of Interest" includes the mainstream news and settlers but not the peace activists who died in the October 7 attacks.
-The phrase "Zone of Interest" has also been referenced in viral social media posts, including a photo of Israeli soldiers taking a selfie in Gaza and a photo of sunflowers in Israel with destroyed Gazan buildings in the background.
+Haaretz journalist Gideon Levy characterized a wellness spa built for IDF troops in Gaza as a "Zone of Interest".
+Another Haaretz writer, David Issacharoff, opined that mainstream Israeli media and West Bank settlements create a "Zone of Interest" through the under-coverage of Gaza's humanitarian crisis and a suburban-style detachment from the occupation.
+He argued this framing excludes the peace-seeking residents living near the Gaza border who were killed in the October 7 attacks, as they actively acknowledged Palestinian humanity and sought reconciliation.
+The phrase "Zone of Interest" has also been mentioned in viral social media posts, including a photo of Israeli soldiers taking a selfie in Gaza, and a photo of sunflowers in Israel with destroyed Gazan buildings in the background.